tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/dreams-and-visions/vision-of-rai-and-apollyon.md

 ---
+tags: [source]
-{title: Vision of Rai and Apollyon}
+title: Vision of Rai and Apollyon
 ---

 A vision seen by the party upon gaining the third [Jade Piece of Rai's Hand](<../treasure/jade-piece-of-rai-s-hand.md>).

 *As Kenzo grabs the jade fragment, the world shifts.*